 You will receive one payment for your participation in the study.
-You will receive up to a \$125 gift card upon completion of the study.
-The study team will determine when your participation is complete and will provide details regarding this payment, based on your participation through 120 days on the study.
+You will receive up to a \$125 gift card upon completion of the study through Day 120.
+The study team will determine when your participation is complete and will provide details regarding this payment, based on your participation through the Day 120 visit for the study.
 Your email and protected health information (PHI) may be shared with individuals and/or companies involved in processing payments. <<CF-Main Payment for Part.
+Paragraph>>

-Paragraph>> <<CF-Main Financial Disclosure>>
+<<CF-Main Financial Disclosure>>